umigv/environment/README.md

   - Search for `Terminal › Integrated › Default Profile: Linux` and change the setting to `bash`
 - After adding packages to `ws/src`, run `colcon build`

 Your VSCode setup should now work completely with correct syntax highlighting!
 You should do all of your ROS work in this VSCode instance.
+You can reopen the instance at any time by opening VSCode and clicking `File > Open Recent > ~/ws [Container: ros-humble-desktop-full (umarv-ros-2)]`

 ## Getting GUI apps to work